dragonforge-dev/dragonforge-game-template/README.md

 - `is_paused() -> bool` Returns whether or not the game is paused. (*Convenience method.*)

 ## Main
 This scene, found at `res://addons/dragonforge_game_template/main.tscn`, is intended to be made the Main Scene.
 The plugin does this automatically.
-To load your main game scene, add it to the `starting_level` export variable.
+To load your main game scene, add it to the `starting_level` export variable. **NOTE:** You may want to copy this scene or inherit from it and place it somewhere else so that future changes you make are not overwritten by new versions of this plugin.
 #### Export Variables
 - `starting_level: String` The first game level to load and attach to the UI's start button.
 You can either paste in a path to the scene, or press the **Open a File** dialog button to the right of the text field and browse to the starting scene.
 - `bypass_splash_screens_during_debug: bool = false` This is here in case we aren't allowing the player to skip the splash screens but we want to do so for testing.
 (See also GameStateSplashScreen.splash_screens_are_skippable.)
 It only affects debug builds of the game.